 Energy Drink Side Effects

-In smaller doses, the average energy drink can make you restless and irritable, but in worse cases, the following side effects have been reported:
+In smaller doses, the average energy drink can have short term negative effects such as making you restless and irritable, but in worse cases, the following side effects have been reported:

 - Poor dental health